HardisonCo/.github/international/eswatini-swaziland/sz-health/hms-skl/index.md

 ## Integration Points

-This document outlines how HMS-SKL is integrated with sz_Health systems in Eswatini (Swaziland).
+This document outlines how HMS-SKL is integrated with sz-health systems in Eswatini (Swaziland).